Xenophon: Life after Anabasis

-The truce between the Greeks and the Persians was fragile and in 397 BC Dercylidas' force mirrored the movement of Tissaphernes' and Pharnabazus' force near Ephesus, but did not engage in battle.
+In 397 BC, Dercylidas' force mirrored the movement of Tissaphernes' and Pharnabazus' forces near Ephesus but did not engage in battle.
 The Persian army retreated to Tralles and the Greeks to Leucophrys.
 Dercylidas proposed the new terms of truce to Tissaphernes and Pharnabazus and the three parties submitted the truce proposal to Sparta and the Persian king for ratification.
-Under Dercylidas' proposal, the Persians abandoned claims to independent Greek cities in Ionia and the Spartans withdrew the army, leaving Spartan governors in the Greek cities.
+Under Dercylidas' proposal, the Persians abandoned claims to independent Greek cities in Ionia, and the Spartans withdrew the army.

-In 396 BC, the newly appointed Spartan king, Agesilaus arrived at Ephesus and assumed the command of the army from Dercylidas.
-Xenophon and Agesilaus likely met for the first time and Xenophon joined Agesilaus' campaign for Ionian Greece independence of 396–394.
-In 394 BC, Agesilaus' army returned to Greece taking the route of the Persian invasion eighty years earlier and fought in the Battle of Coronea.
+In 396 BC, the newly appointed Spartan king, Agesilaus, arrived at Ephesus and assumed command of the army from Dercylidas.
+Xenophon joined Agesilaus' campaign for the Ionian Greece independence of 396–394 BC.
+In 394 BC, Agesilaus' army returned to Greece, taking the route of the Persian invasion eighty years earlier and fought in the Battle of Coronea.
 Athens banished Xenophon for fighting on the Spartan side.
 Xenophon probably followed Agesilaus' march to Sparta in 394 BC and finished his military journey after seven years.
-Xenophon received an estate in Scillus where he spent the next twenty three years.
-In 371 BC, after the Battle of Leuctra, Elians confiscated Xenophon's estate and, according to Diogenes Laërtius, Xenophon moved to Corinth.
-Diogenes writes that Xenophon lived in Corinth until his death in 354 BC, at around the age of 84 or 85.
+Xenophon received an estate in Scillus where he spent the next twenty-three years.
+In 371 BC, after Sparta's defeat at the Battle of Leuctra, the Elians confiscated Xenophon's estate, and, according to Diogenes Laërtius, Xenophon moved to Corinth.
+Diogenes writes that Xenophon lived in Corinth until his death in 354 BC, at around the age of 74 or 75.
 Pausanias mentions Xenophon's tomb in Scillus.

-Xenophon's political philosophy
+Political philosophy

-Like Socrates and other students of Socrates (Plato, Alcibiades, Critias), Xenophon took a keen interest in political philosophy and his work often examines leadership.
+Xenophon took a keen interest in political philosophy and his work often examines leadership.